 “Yellow warning – Storm Barbara smashes Sussex”

-“Just ‘cos the storm’s been named after her, doesn’t mean it’s anything to do with me … or with her, come to that.
+“Just ‘cos the storm’s been named after her, doesn’t mean it’s anything to do with me… or with her, come to that.
 You can be such a sucker for conspiracy theories.”

-Further conversation was interrupted by the waitress delivering their breakfasts – the full works – eggs, sausages, bacon, beans, tomatoes, black pudding and fried bread.
+Further conversation was interrupted by the waitress delivering their breakfasts – the full works: eggs, sausages, bacon, beans, tomatoes, black pudding and fried bread.
 So, acknowledging he’d get nowhere with all that on the table, Ian tucked in – he was ravenous after all.
 He generally avoided the papers on the weekend, but after that heavy drinking session last night, the missus had kicked him out of bed and told him to get down the cafe as she wasn’t putting up with him mooning around the house nursing a hangover.
 Naturally, he’d called Mikey, for Mikey always had a hangover on a Saturday morning, and when they’d got to the window table, someone had left a local paper behind.
 Mikey being a grumpy so-and-so before his first mug of tea, Ian had flicked back to the front page – and there it was.

 Barbara was Mikey’s latest bird.
 What had caused comment was that no-one else had been able to see her off.
-Mikey’s head was usually turned after a few weeks.
-Ian couldn’t remember any bird lasting longer than 3 months, not ever, yet it was nearly 2 years now.
+Mikey’s head was usually turned after a few weeks, and Ian couldn’t remember any bird lasting longer than 3 months, not ever, yet it was nearly 2 years now.
 It wasn’t like Mikey hadn’t expressed being ready for the next adventure, but something always seemed to happen.
-The missus had joked that it seemed like she managed to pull something off to change Mikey’s mind straight after he’d had a bit of a moaning session to Ian.
-He started to pay attention … and he’d become convinced the missus had a good point.
+The missus had joked that it seemed like Barbara always managed to pull something off to change Mikey’s mind straight after he’d had a bit of a moaning session to Ian.
+He started to pay attention… and he’d become convinced the missus had a good point.
 He’d tried to say something to Mikey, but he’d done his usual and taken the mick out of Ian saying “what, you think she’s some sort of witch?”
 Problem was, Ian was beginning to think that might actually be the case.

 This past couple of weeks, things between Mikey and Barbara had been bad.
 Ian overheard lots of rows when they were both at work – pretty much every break time.
 It had gotten so bad, the lads had asked Mikey to take his phone calls outside.
 And down the pub, Mikey was drinking more than usual, plus he wasn’t picking up when she called and rolled his eyes when her saw her photo flash up on his phone.
-Ian had also noticed him eyeing up the local birds, flexing his flirting muscles.
+Ian had also noticed him eyeing up the local birds, and flexing his flirting muscles.
 He’d not actually asked for any numbers, but it was clear he was doing more than making sure he still had it.
-He’d seen this sort of thing before – Mikey was back on the prowl.
+Ian had seen this sort of thing before – Mikey was back on the prowl.

 “You need to cut the ties with this Barbara, but be careful mate.
-She’s not like the other girls … there’s something about her.”
+She’s not like the other girls… there’s something about her.”

 © Debra Carey, 2020